 The final member in our plant-based carpet materials is bamboo.
 If you like the shiny appearance and soft touch of silk but you don't want to sacrifice silkworms for your carpet and a synthetic silk such as K-Silk isn’t to your liking, then bamboo is the perfect material for you.
 In fact, silk and bamboo share many similarities, except for the fact that it is made from a plant.
 Plus, just like tencel, it is a very hygienic fiber.
 Bamboo is also highly absorbent, it resists offensive odors and it is anti-UV.

 Those are our plant and animal carpet fabrics, but our description wouldn’t be complete without some discussion of our synthetic materials, created with scientific techniques and our continual improvements.

-One of the most renowned synthetic carpet fabrics is polypropylene.
-For polypropylene yarns, the color dyeing is a part of the production process which means the dye is applied while the material is being created, opposite to other yarns where colors are added after the creation process.
+One of the most renowned synthetic carpet yarns is Premium Outdoor polypropylene.
+For our Premium Outdoor polypropylene yarns, the color dyeing is a part of the production process which means the dye is applied while the material is being created, opposite to other yarns where colors are added after the creation process.
 This particularity gives polypropylene a strong resistance to bleaching during machine washing and to fading if exposed to the sun.
 And just like other synthetic materials polypropylene robustly resists mold, mildew, stains, shedding and water.
 It is the best carpet fabric for outdoor carpets and rugs.